 Earning Alaska Miles on Condor

-Alaska has published their table of earning miles with Condor, and it has some interesting sweet spots.
+Alaska has published its table of earning miles with Condor, and it has some interesting sweet spots.

 Flights in Business class offer great earning potential, earning 300% of miles flown.
 A Business fare from Las Vegas to Frankfurt will earn you 16,749 miles with all the bonuses—considering Condor’s low fares that is great value for money.